uidaholib/spec-lumber/_posts/2021/2021-02-01-wwii-medals.md

 # U.S. Army Colonel Rank Eagle Insignia Pin

-The first medal is the US Army Colonel Rank Eagle Insignia Pin.
-"The bald eagle has been the national bird of the United States since 1782, when it was placed with outspread wings on the Great Seal of our country."[^1] In the military, a colonel is a senior officer rank and the insignia for a colonel is a silver eagle with stretched wings similar to the eagle on the Great Seal.
-There are a few differences between the eagle on the Great Seal and the eagle insignia for a military colonel: the insignia does not have an olive branch of bundle of arrows in either talon like the eagle in the Great Seal does.[^2] There are two versions, war and peace.[^3]
+This insignia pin is given to Colonels in the Army, Marine Corps, and Air Force.(https://www.defense.gov/Resources/Insignia/) A Colonel is one of the most "senior field grade military officer" ranks in the military.[Colonel United States](https://en.wikipedia.org/wiki/Colonel_(United_States)#Insignia) The eagle is styled similarly to the eagle on the [Great Seal of the United States](https://en.wikipedia.org/wiki/Great_Seal_of_the_United_States).
+The bald eagle was established as the U.S. national bird and placed on the Great Seal in 1782.[The American Bald Eagle, U.S. Department of Veterans Affairs](https://www.va.gov/opa/publications/celebrate/eagle.pdf).
+Just like the Great Seal, the colonel insignia pin eagle is holding an olive branch and bundle of arrows in its talons, while facing left.

+Captains in the Navy and Coast Guard are equivalent in rank to Colonels in the Army, Marine Corps, and Air Force.
+Captains receive a collar, shoulder, and sleeve insignia, one of which is this same eagle insignia pin.

 {% include feature/image.html objectid="lumber299;lumber300" %}